 4 weeks, 2 students per rotation

-Students will participate in the provision of care of patients on the Hospital Medicine inpatient services, as well as perioperative consults, primarily at Saint Marys Hospital.
+Students will participate in the provision of care of patients on the Hospital Medicine inpatient services, as well as perioperative consults, primarily at Mayo Clinic Hospital, Saint Marys Campus.
 The student will work directly with the Consultant with an emphasis on multidisciplinary care of complex medical and surgical patients.
 Hospital medicine is a new and rapidly evolving field.
 Our goal is to create a working learners service where the consultant and students work together as a team.

 The primary objective is to educate students in the art of hospital medicine.
 The student will be encouraged to embrace the highest levels of Professionalism while first and foremost serving the needs of the patient.
 The importance of communication will be stressed, as well as Quality and Safety.
 The student will have opportunity to act both a learner and a teacher while on this rotation.